JanDexter/admin/README.md

 ## 🚀 About This Project

-This project is a Customer Management Dashboard built with the TALL stack (Tailwind CSS, Alpine.js, Laravel, Livewire) and other modern technologies.
+This project is a Customer Management Dashboard.
 It provides a comprehensive interface for managing customers, tasks, services, and users.

 ## ✨ Features